 Meal plans, personal grocery shopping, or eating out

 Having a part-time job

-Websites like Numbeo can give you an idea of costs of living in states across the US.
+Websites like Numbeo can give you an idea of costs of living around the world.
 You can compare these costs with your expected budget to narrow down the possible locations where you may pursue your studies.
 Once you have an estimate of costs of living in your new home, you can determine other expenses, like tuition, fees, and rent, with an online student budget calculator.

 Splitting your expenses into essentials and non-essentials is the easiest way to organize your budget.
 This table gives you a brief idea of what you should consider: